cedana/cedana/docs/get-started/health.md

 cedana check --full
 ```

 Warnings are shown in yellow and are usually related to system configuration or performance.
-They are not critical but can affect the performance of the daemon.
+They are not critical but may affect the performance of Cedana.